 Nepal’s Supreme Court and government speak out

 In September 2019, the Supreme Court of Nepal ruled in favour of ending live animal sacrifice at the festival, directing the relevant agencies to create an action plan.
 This was followed in November by appeals against animal sacrifice issued by Nepal’s Ministry of Culture, Tourism & Civil Aviation, Ministry of Home Affairs, and the Ministry of Communication & Information Technology.
-These appeals followed a series of workshops and meetings between the government bodies and HSI/Nepal, FAWN, Jane Goodall Institute Nepal and others on the implementation of the Supreme Court ruling.
+These appeals followed a series of workshops and meetings between the government bodies and Humane Society International, FAWN, Jane Goodall Institute Nepal and others on the implementation of the Supreme Court ruling.

 Campaigning against Gadhimai sacrifice